d0ngha0/Nyxbot/README.md

-# LegControl_v4(ESN) - Quadruped Robot Leg Control with Echo State Networks
+# Adhesion nerual controller for gecko-inspired robot

 ## Overview

 This project implements a hybrid neural network approach for climbing robot adhesive control using Echo State Networks (ESN) and Multi-Layer Perceptrons (MLP).
-The system focuses on Ground Reaction adhesion (GRA) prediction and adaptive locomotion control for four-legged robots.
+The system focuses on Ground Reaction adhesion (GRA) prediction and adaptive locomotion control for gecko-inspired climbing robots.

 ## Project Structure